+The Region of Peel Official Plan requires the City of Brampton to ensure that a suitable proportion of new housing within the City is affordable.
 Within the context of Brampton Plan, affordable rental housing and affordable home ownership are defined by the Region of Peel.
 Affordable housing is usually subsidised in some form by different orders of government.
-Brampton Plan works to make it easier to build subsidized, deeply affordable housing by utilising all available planning and regulatory tools.
+The City will also Brampton Plan works to make it easier to build subsidized, deeply affordable housing by utilising tools such as community benefits.
+Inclusionary Zoning, incentives, housing assessments, use of surplus public lands for affordable housingall available planning and partnership approaches.
+The City will also seek new methods, regulations and partnerships to encourage the development and protection of affordable and special needs housing in the City.regulatory tools.